okelada/MSFS-LOD-Maker/README.md

       >___Vertex color will be baked from the first node based material slot in each object.___

       >___A gamma correction option exists to fight the decoloration problem.___
-    - 'Gray' : No materials, vertex colors will just be a configurable gray level, that could be enough for faraway objects.
+    - 'Gray' : No materials, vertex colors of a certain gray level.
+That could be enough for faraway objects.
-    - 'Transfer colors' : No materials, Vertex color is transferred from upstream, alternative to 'Bake' for lod3.
+    - 'Transfer colors' : No materials, vertex color is transferred from upstream, alternative to 'Bake' for lod3.

 <br>

-  Current status: permanent beta.
+  Current status: beta.

 <p>
  Tested with Blender 4.2/4.5 and MSFS 2024 SU4 / SDK 1.5.7<br>